taha-sharp/AGOBP/README.md

 please rate and comment so i can inprove my game
 # Bugs?
-please please tell me the bugs i will fix it
+please please tell me the bugs i will fix it the game goes to 10.0.0 the will be end of supported or not?
+God will now?
+# 0.1.4: the empty gameobjects joke
+# 0.1.2: goes to a pause menu!
+# 0.1.1: level 1 goes full
+# 0.1.0 i hope you like physics
+# 0.0.1.5 forget my works ples